kontent-ai/delivery-sdk-ruby/README.md

 end
 ```

-Each response will return either a single `Delivery::TaxonomyGroup` or an array of groups.
+Each response will return either a single `KenticoCloud::Delivery::TaxonomyGroup` or an array of groups.
 The taxonomy group(s) are accessible at `.taxonomy` and `.taxonomies` for single and multiple queries, respectively.

 The `TaxonomyGroup` object contains two attributes `.system` and `.terms` which are dynamic OStruct objects containing the same elements as a standard JSON reponse.
 For example, given a successful query you could access information about the first term of a group using: